EmiliaCardenas/Evidence4/README.md

 * **First-class functions** allow operation logic to be passed as arguments.
 * **Referential transparency** guarantees that functions always return the same output, simplifying testing and debugging.

+## Implementation
+The program was implemented in C++, a language that is useful for value semantics, higher-order functions, and algorithmic programming.

+All functions return new vectors rather than altering the existing ones.
+For example:
+* `addTask` appends a task and returns a new task list.
+* `toggleTaskStatus` creates a new list with the updated task.
+* `filterByStatus`, `sortByPriority`, and `sortByDeadline` all return new filtered or sorted vectors.

+The code is modular, maintainable, and easily extensible, supporting future features like undo, persistence, or categories.

+## Test
+Testing is part of the file ```test_task.cpp ```, which has some made tasks, and the user has the possibility to make their own, to test all the functions implemented.

+* **Unit tests** for core operations: add, toggle, filter, sort.
+* **Edge case tests**: e.g., toggling non-existent IDs, sorting an empty list.
+* **Integration tests**: sequences of operations to simulate real use.

+The output of each step is printed in a consistent format, allowing manual verification.
+All expected results match actual output, demonstrating correctness.
+Since the state is not shared or mutated, tests are deterministic.

+## Analysis
+### Time Complexity:
+* `addTask`: O(1) - (vector push\_back).
+It copies the entire tasks vector, which takes O(n) time, where n is the number of tasks.
+* `toggleTaskStatus`: O(n). iteration through all tasks to find the one with the matching ID.
+* `filterByStatus`: O(n).
+Loop through all tasks to check their completed status and build a new vector of matches.
+* `sortByPriority` / `sortByDeadline`: O(n log n).
+Both functions copy the tasks vector, which takes O(n), and then use std::sort, which runs in O(n log n) on average

+### Space Complexity
+ O(n).
+Each function creates a new vector.
+Space usage is linear relative to the number of tasks.

+* **Object-Oriented**: Would encapsulate tasks and lists as classes with methods; simpler for maintaining shared mutable state but harder to track changes.

+## References
+- Bird, R., & Wadler, P. (1988).
+Introduction to functional programming.
+Prentice Hall. https://www.worldcat.org/title/17480008
+- IEEE Standards Board.
+(1990).
+IEEE standard glossary of software engineering terminology (IEEE Std 610.12-1990).
+Institute of Electrical and Electronics Engineers. https://doi.org/10.1109/IEEESTD.1990.101064
+- International Organization for Standardization.
+(2020).
+ISO/IEC 14882:2020 – Programming languages – C++.
+ISO. https://www.iso.org/standard/79358.html
+- Sedgewick, R., & Wayne, K. (2011).
+Algorithms (4th ed.).
+Addison-Wesley. https://algs4.cs.princeton.edu/home/